Rise to Success: Career Highlights of Scott Bessent

 October 15, 2025: Announced Strategic Mineral Reserve

-In November 2025, Scott Bessent voiced his support for the sale of F-35 Lightning II fighter jets to Saudi Arabia.
+In November 2025, Bessent voiced his support for the sale of F-35 Lightning II fighter jets to Saudi Arabia.

-December 2025: Bessent Divested North Dakota Farmland
+December 2025: Bessent divests North Dakota farmland

-January 9, 2026: Argentina Repaid Currency Draw
+January 9, 2026: Argentina Fully Repaid Currency Draw

 On January 9, 2026, Scott Bessent said that Argentina had fully repaid its currency draw, estimated by local newspapers at $2.5 billion of the potential $20 billion.

-January 2026: Bessent Spoke in Support of Alberta Separatism
+January 2026: Bessent supports Alberta separatism

-January 2026: Treasury Department Imposed Sanctions on Iranian Officials
+January 2026: Treasury Department sanctions Iranian officials

 On January 26, 2026, Scott Bessent announced that the Treasury would terminate 31 government contracts with Booz Allen Hamilton, due in part to the actions of Charles E. Littlejohn.